 It has always been my contention that decorations make the tree.
 It doesn't matter what flaw the tree may have, too short or too skinny or even a bald spot here and there, it can be fixed with the proper decorations and or the perfect placement of the tree.
 Once the tree is decorated it is always beautiful.
 Some people do the perfectly structured trees with matching colors or a theme tree that can come in as many variations as there are ideas.
 I like them all.

 I have to admit though that one time I had a tree that nothing could fix.
 I was living on my hundred acres and I had the bright idea of going out and cutting my own tree from my property.
-I knew exactly what tree I wanted to cut down.
-I was in the middle of a field, in a tiny cluster of trees which were in my way when I mowed the field.
+I knew exactly which tree I wanted to cut down.
+It was in the middle of a field, in a tiny cluster of trees which were in my way when I mowed the field.
 I was ready to kill two birds with one stone as it were - cut the tree down and clear the field so I had a clear shot during mowing season.
 The perfect solution.

 It looked so pitiful that I went back outside to that little grove of trees and cut down another tree.
 I took it into the house and I took off all the decorations and I put the two trees together and I wired myself one big, giant tree!
 It still didn't help.
 Even after I decorated my makeshift tree it was still the ugliest monstrosity that I have ever had the pleasure(?) of putting into my house at Christmastime.